 - A valid recreational permit is required for camping at PCMS.
 A downrange pass is not required, but recreationists must check-in with the Directorate of Public Works Wildlife Office at PCMS prior to camping.

 - Electrical and water/sewage hook-ups are not available.

-Fort Carson Directorate of Family, Morale, Welfare, and Recreation (DFMWR) handles all recreation (including camping) at Camp Falcon (located by Gate 6) and Turkey Creek Ranch (located approximately 9 miles south of the main gate).
+Fort Carson Directorate of Family, Morale, Welfare, and Recreation (DFMWR) handles all recreation (including camping) at Camp Falcon (located by Gate 6).
 Click here for more information.
 A DPW Recreational Permit is not valid at Camp Falcon, but check DFMWR website for their requirements.